Procol Harum: 2010s

 In September 2012 Procol Harum was among fifteen final nominees for the Rock and Roll Hall of Fame Class of 2013 (induction 18 April 2013).
 In the subsequent election that December, however, the band failed to gain enough votes for election.

 In March and April 2013 Procol Harum played a series of five orchestral concerts in Denmark and two such events in Wuppertal in Germany.
 Four band-only concerts in Sweden & Finland were held in early October.

 In 2014 the band toured again in France, Switzerland, Germany, Canada (Ottawa with orchestra) and the Eastern U.S. The band also played a five-song set at Kenney Jones' Rock'n'Horsepower charity event at Ewhurst, Surrey in June, on a bill including Alvin Stardust, John Lodge, Nik Kershaw, Mike Rutherford, Judie Tzuke and The Who.
 A twin CD, Inside & Outside, was issued with studio tracks from the Chrysalis years and a live CD including new material and performances of tracks from their first four Zonophone albums.

-On Monday 24 November Procol Harum appeared at the Dominion Theatre in London with the BBC Concert Orchestra and the Crouch End Festival Chorus in an event recorded for broadcast on BBC Radio 2's Friday Night is Music Night on 28 November.
+On Monday 24 November Procol Harum appeared at the Dominion Theatre in London with the BBC Concert Orchestra and Crouch End Festival Chorus in an event recorded for broadcast on BBC Radio 2's Friday Night is Music Night on 28 November.
 Guitarist Geoff Whitehorn was hospitalised during rehearsals and at short notice Rick Wakeman's guitarist Dave Colquhoun deputised (on crutches, after a broken ankle).
 He played a guitar solo in the first extended, orchestrated version of Keith Reid's 9/11 tribute song "Blink of an Eye", dedicated by Gary Brooker to the brave firefighters of the 8th Avenue station who the band often talked with after gigs in New York.

 The band's 13th album, Novum, was released on 21 April 2017 and the band played 36 dates in the UK and Europe to promote it.
 However, the most significant concert of the year came in March when the band played with an orchestra at the Royal Festival Hall in London.
 Whilst leaving the stage at the end of the first half, Gary Brooker fell and was seriously hurt.
 He reappeared for the second half with his head bandaged and nursing "a broken hand".

 In 2018 the band again toured in Europe, including an orchestral show at the London Palladium on 9 October.
 They commenced 2019 with a Caribbean cruise hosted by Justin Hayward, with many well-known rock acts.
 A US tour was due to follow.

 Brooker's death

 Brooker, the only constant member of the band and the main songwriter, died on 19 February 2022.
 The band's website described him as "a brightly shining, irreplaceable light in the music industry".
 "A Whiter Shade of Pale" entered the UK Official Singles Sales Chart Top 100 at number 38 on 25 February 2022.
+After his death, Procol Harum disbanded for good.